ChristyThomas95/Casa/README.md

 ## Features

-* User Activation & Order placement Emails to both user and vendors
+* User Can Search for Modular Homes
-* Vendor and User Dashboards
+* User Registration and Login
 * Vendor can set operating Hours
-* Order Tracking For user and vendor
+* User can request for the modular homes they like
 * Location Based search
-* Food Based search
+* Model Based Search
-* vendors can track their payments and revenues
+* Chat Bot

 <p align="center">